alastairlundy/Extensions.Processes/README.md

 # ProcessExtensions
+In this readme, the package AlastairLundy.Extensions.Processes is referred to as ProcessExtensions for brevity.

 ProcessExtensions adds much needed abstractions and extensions to Processes and Process Running, to make it easier and safer.

 ProcessExtensions started as part of CliRunner but is now a separate package, helping other projects besides CliRunner to run processes easily and safely.

 [![NuGet](https://img.shields.io/nuget/v/AlastairLundy.Extensions.Processes.svg)](https://www.nuget.org/packages/AlastairLundy.Extensions.Processes/)
 [![NuGet](https://img.shields.io/nuget/dt/AlastairLundy.Extensions.Processes.svg)](https://www.nuget.org/packages/AlastairLundy.Extensions.Processes/)